Bonifacez/Notez/README.md

 # Notez

-A Copilot / Cursor Like AI Markdown Backend over tRPC
+A Copilot / Cursor Like AI Markdown Editor and can run Local Fully!